-The risk that the market price of an asset may change, resulting in a loss on realisation of that asset.
+This is the risk that the market price of an asset may change, resulting in a loss on realisation of that asset.

 The business does not have any regulatory market risk as a result of trading activities.
 Where marketable securities are held as investments, the market prices are monitored and reports are tabled at the monthly ALCO meetings.